Madhur-katyayn/FNN_HD/README.md

 ## $\textbf{Implementation of a Neuron in Verilog}$
 $\text{The neuron is designed in such a way that it accepts the input image data}$ $\textbf{ sequentially}$ $\text{ in the }$ $\textbf{fixed point binary}$
 $\text{format.
 Every Neuron has its own small RAM to store weights(It will be discussed how weights will arrive in RAM of }$
 $\text{each neuron.).
-When the "In_data_valid" becomes one controller start enables both the counter and RAM.
+When the "In-data-valid" becomes one controller start enables both the counter and RAM.
 Counter is reseted to 0.}$
 $\text{ After that input data start arriving sequentially.
 For every pixel of input image corresponding weight is fetched from memory and }$
 $\text{fed to multiplier after sign extentsion(Not required for some neruon).
 When multiplication is completed it is fed to an adder that}$
 $\text{ already have previously stored multiplication result as its input.
 After that result is again loaded in a register and this continues}$
 $\text{ to repeat until counter reaches to the second last address of RAM.
 At the last address bias is stored.
 After that bias is fetched from}$
 $\text{ memory and added directly to last data of register after sign extention.
-After that "Demux_control" signal is made high that connects }$
+After that "Demux-control" signal is made high that connects }$
 $\text{ output of register to activation function.
 Activation function gives the finial result.}

 ![neuron_architecture](https://user-images.githubusercontent.com/91585086/183444485-0b3ae431-46c2-4c1c-b1c8-82b4d22bca47.png)